raspberrypilearning/sell-me-something/en/step_7.md

 --- task ---

-You could improve your webpage's:
+On your webpage, you could improve the:

 **Visual design**
 + The layout